 Determine Your Financial Aid Award

-Your actual financial aid award can be found by accessing your account through myPlymouth.
+You will be notified of your financial aid eligibility.
 For more specific information about the various types of aid, please see the following:

 Options for Funding Your Education

 - Option 1: Family and other resources from savings, work, outside scholarships, etc

 - Option 2: Tuition payment program (This is a great option!) is the interest-free, debt-free way to spread tuition payments over a number of months.
 The tuition payment program is not a loan, so there are no interest payments, only a low enrollment fee.
 The Plan allows you to break down your education expenses in easy-to-manage installments, rather than one lump sum payments.
 It’s simple and convenient.
 Visit the Student Account Services’ website.

 - Option 4: Alternative Loans are in the name of the student, and most commonly require a cosigner.
 Alternative loans may have variable interest rates, higher fees and fewer borrower benefits than Federal loans.
 Some private lenders will require payment of accrued interest while a student is enrolled.